metno/S-ENDA-documentation/source/architecture.rst

-Architecture of S-ENDA Find
+S-ENDA Architecture
 """""""""""""""""""""""""""

-S-ENDA architecture is described using the C4 model (https://c4model.com/) C4 does not define any properties based on the directionality of the used arrows so each arrow should have a textual description to avoid disambiguity.
+S-ENDA architecture is described using the C4 model (https://c4model.com/).
+C4 does not define any properties based on the directionality of the used arrows so each arrow should have a textual description to avoid disambiguity.